- What is Net Neutrality?

 The American Library Association supports Net Neutrality legislation that preserves the competitive online markets for content and services.
 Bandwidth and access should be offered on equal terms to all willing to pay.
 Otherwise, broadband providers will be free to leverage their quasi-monopolies into lucrative but market-distorting agreements.
 The vitality of voices on the Internet is critical to the intellectual freedom that libraries around the world are trying to protect and promote.
 Laws that preserve Net Neutrality are the best way to preserve a vibrant diversity of viewpoints into the foreseeable future.

-- ALA Washington Office Summary of the FCC’s Net Neutrality Order Issued in December 2010 (pdf)
+- ALA Washington Office Summary of the FCC’s Net Neutrality Order (pdf)

 - OITP Technology Brief: A Library Perspective on Network Neutrality (pdf)